Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Coping with short-term demand variation

 \subsection{Evaluating variation-agnostic storage assignments}

-As the descriptive data analysis suggests varying demand patterns for days of week, we consider the degree of imbalance in the number of picks between different stations on the level of days of week.
+As the descriptive data analysis indicates that there exist demand patterns depending on the day of week, we now consider the degree of imbalance in the number of picks between different stations on the day-of-week level.
 Due to the variation in demand, two different problems may occur: (1) imbalance due to the assignment of SKUs to stations and (2) congestion driven by the assignment of SKUs to shelves within each station.

-For the purpose of this analysis, we apply the basic model proposed in Section~\ref{sec:basic-model}, using a weighting factor $\alpha=250$ and a maximum deviation $\delta=1\%$ of average picks over all days of week.
-This allows us to analyse the quality of the basic solution on the level of days of week.
+In the basic model formulation as proposed in Section~\ref{sec:basic_model_form}, Constraints (5) and (6) limit the maximum deviation in picks between stations.
+In particular, the results of the basic model proposed in Section~\ref{sec:basic-model} suggest that we can efficiently limit the workload deviation at each station to up to $\delta=0.1\%$ from the average value over all stations.
+However, as this model only includes the average number of picks over all days of week, the deviation might be distinctly higher for single days of the week due to variation in demand.
+Thus, we now evaluate this allocation with the day-of-week data described in Section~\ref{sec:pikcing_data}.
+This allows us to analyse the quality of the basic (variation-agnostic) solution for each day of week.